The EDSAC Valve Computer

 Apparently, half the RAM was usually broken at any one time so it was best to keep your programs under 512 words.

 The machine has 14 CPU instructions (or maybe 19 depending how you count them) and can run at a blazing 650 instructions per second.
 That may not seem very fast, but it is when you compare it to the incumbent computing technology.
 It's apparently at least 1500 times faster than a postgrad student with a mechanical calculator.
-Even though the machine is extremely slow and limited by any modern standard, when you express it in the context of the contemporary available alternatives, that it could perform work equivalent to 1500 people without error and operate 24 hours a day, the value of the machine becomes apparent.
+Even though the machine is extremely slow and limited by any modern standard, when you express it in the context of the available contemporary alternatives, that it could perform work equivalent to 1500 people without error and operate 24 hours a day, the value of the machine becomes apparent.

 Mass storage is delivered via a 50 character per second paper tape reader and program output is to teletype.
 Two of the instructions are used for input and output respectively.
 It also has a specific instruction to ring a bell to let the operator know the program has finished.